 You don’t need to pack a pair of undies for every single day.
 If you’re going for a month, you’d fill half your backpack just with socks and pants!
 Take 5x socks and 5x undies and you can wash them along the way!

-1 x Flip-Flops/Sandals
+1 x Flip Flops/Sandals

-Flip-flops, or thongs as the Aussie’s call them, are absolutely necessary for any trip to Australia.
+Flipflops, or thongs as the Aussies call them, are absolutely necessary for any trip to Australia.
 Bring a pair that’s well worn-in, comfortable, and durable.

 We recommend Chacos, as they make the best flip-flops that are never going to break the way other cheapies do.
 They also sell great sandals that can act as beach shoes as well as hiking shoes and water shoes.

-2-3 x Swimwear
+2-3 X Swimwear

 Men should pack 2-3 pairs of board shorts.
 If you can, choose swimwear that can double up as shorts so you can wear them out and about.
-You’ll save valuable space in your backpack.
+You’ll save space in your backpack.

-1 x Sarong
+1 X Sarong

-This is not just an Australia-related packing tip, but a packing tip for anywhere in the world.
+This is not just an Australia-related packing tip but a packing tip for anywhere in the world.
 A sarong is incredibly versatile and is an amazing item to pack in your backpack.
 Use it as something to sit on while at the beach, bunch it up into a makeshift pillow, or a lightweight blanket while travelling.

-2-3 x Singlets/Tank Tops
+2-3 X Singlets/Tank Tops

 Australians dress very casually, so don’t be afraid to wear the same pair of beach shorts and tank tops around the city.
 The locals do it!

 The sun here is much stronger than you think, so pack a few light t-shirts to cover up your shoulders if you plan on spending a whole day out in the sun.
 Opt for breathable fabrics like recycled polyester and stay away from cotton.
-It takes forever to dry and isn’t very practical for the humid hot Australian environment.
+It takes forever to dry and isn’t very practical for the humid, hot Australian environment.

-2 x Shorts
+2 X Shorts

 You might not want to parade about the city in your swimwear, so pack a couple of pairs of regular shorts for your trip.
 Consider packing a pair that you can wear around town, another pair that’s more suitable for hiking, or maybe an even nicer pair for going out at night.

-1 x Long Sleeve Shirt/Top
+1 X Long Sleeve Shirt/Top

-The weather in Australia can be really mental sometimes, going from really hot and sunny to windy and cold; just ask anyone that lives in Melbourne.
+The weather in Australia can be really mental sometimes, going from really hot and sunny to windy and cold; just ask anyone who lives in Melbourne.
 A cardigan, jumper, or light hoodie will save you on windy nights, cold air-conditioned buses and rainy days.

 For a lightweight yet warm option, pack a sweater made from merino wool.

-1 x Jeans
+1 X Jeans

 It may come as a surprise, but we always travel with a pair of jeans.
 Jeans are great for casual city nights when shorts aren’t enough.
 In Australia, it is common for nice restaurants and clubs to mandate long pants as a dress code.
-Jeans are also great if you are visiting in winter or for nights when it gets cooler.
+Jeans are also great if you are visiting Australia in winter or for nights when it gets cooler.

 Bluffworks Departure Jeans for men are a great addition to your Australia packing list.